Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Emacs and VIM are examples of keyboard driven GUI apps.
 However, unlike those 2 apps, which require the user to learn
 a long set of keyboard commands,
-apps designed using this toolkit need only a few commands to be learned.
+apps designed using ModalWX need only a few commands to be learned.
 This is because there is a mechanism provided
 to pop-up keyboard selectable on-screen controls for less often used commands
 that don't have to be remembered.